bosun-monitor/bosun/docs/definitions.md

 ```

 ### Template Error handling
 Templates can throw errors at runtime (i.e. when a notification is sent).
-Although the configuration check makes sure that templates are valid, you can still do things like try to dereference objects that are nil pointers.
+Although the configuration check makes sure that templates are valid, you can still do things like try to reference objects that are nil pointers.

-When a template fails to render, a generic notification will be emailed to the people that would have received the alert.
-In the case of a post notification (where the subject is used).
-The following text will be posted `error: template rendering error for alert <alertkey>` where the alert key is something like `os.cpu{host=a}`.
+When a template fails to render:

+ * Email: A generic notification will be emailed to the people that would have received the alert.
+ * Post notification (where the subject is used): The following text will be posted `error: template rendering error for alert <alertkey>` where the alert key is something like `os.cpu{host=a}`

-In order to prevent the template from completelying failing and resulting in the generic notification, errors can be handled inside the application.
+In order to prevent the template from completely failing and resulting in the generic notification, errors can be handled inside the application.

 Errors are handled differently depending on the [type of the function](/definitions#template-function-types) (Context Bound vs Global).
-When context bound functions have errors the `.Errors` variable attached to the template context is appended to.
+When context bound functions have errors the error string is appended to the [`.Errors` template variable](/definitions#errors).
 This is not the case for global functions.

 Global functions always returns strings except for parseDuration.
 When global functions error than `.Errors` is *not* appended to, but the string that would have been returned with an error is show in the template. parseDuration returns nil when it errors, and in this one exception you can't see what the error is.